fmbot-discord/docs/docs/commands/plays.md

 Parameters:

-* User - A Last.FM username or a user in your server.
+* User - A Last.fm username or a user in your server.

 !!! note "Examples"
     `.fm`